neon-sector/xenotime/DESIGN.md

 ## Engine Information and Specifications

-**XENOTIME** is a 2D/3D game engine/platform primarily written in Rust.
-The graphical engines (the 3D Rendering Engine, the Shaders Engine, and the Post-Processing Effects Engine, etc.) use OpenGL and Piston.
+**XENOTIME** is a 2D/3D game engine/platform written in pure Rust, using SDL2.
 Shaders are all written in GLSL.
 XENOTIME is designed specifically so it can be **highly compatible**, meaning it is cross-platform, integrates with Steam or runs standalone, and has (albeit limited) backwards and forwards compatibility.

 ## Directory Structure